An accident can have severe consequences, some of which go on beyond the immediate or the obvious.

 In most cases, injured individuals can recover lost income from the person or the company responsible for the injury.
 They can obtain a monetary damages award by making a claim against the other person or party.

 Income doesn't need to be lost all at once to be recovered.
 For example, if the injury caused you to miss a total of 45 days spread out over the course of one year, you can still recover for those days.
-You need to document the missing days so that it is clear that the injury was the cause for the absences.
+You need to document the missing days so that it is clear that the injury was the cause of the absences.

 Lost income is relatively easy to prove.
 It involves examining your work attendance record and your pay stubs.
-This is a relatively straight-forward procedure.
+This is a relatively straightforward procedure.

 The term "Lost Earning Capacity" refers to a decrease in someone's ability to earn income.
 For example, if your shoulder was permanently injured in a car accident, it may impair your ability to work in the future, especially if your job requires the use of the arms.
+Lost earning capacity is established through a complicated calculation and making reasonable predictions about your working ability at a later date in the future:

 - Reviewing your work profile, including your skills, talents, abilities, and experience